Application Security Best Practices 2025

 Did you know that 87% of organizations experienced an application security breach in the past 12 months?
 Comprehensive guide to application security and data protection 2025 - from OWASP Top 10 through DevSecOps, automated security testing, web application security to GDPR/SOC2/ISO27001 compliance.
 Practical solutions for your production environment.

-Imagine you wake up in the morning and see that your application has been hacked - customer data leaked, and social media is already broadcasting the fact.
-This isn't science fiction.
-In 2024, the average cost of a single data breach was $4.45 million according to the IBM Security Report.
+You wake up, check your phone, and discover your application has been breached.
+Customer data is out in the open, and Twitter is already talking about it.
+In 2024, the average cost of a single data breach hit $4.45 million according to the IBM Security Report.

-What's worse - 43% of cyber attacks target small and medium businesses.
-Even Microsoft, Tesla, and SolarWinds fell victim to advanced attacks.
+And 43% of cyber attacks target small and medium businesses.
+Even Microsoft, Tesla, and SolarWinds have been hit.
 60% of companies affected by a serious breach close within 6 months.
-Application security and cybersecurity are no longer optional - it's a business necessity for your organization.
+Application security isn't optional anymore.

-In 2025, the security landscape is changing radically.
-Supply chain attacks increased by 742% (Sonatype 2024), AI-powered threats are becoming mainstream, and regulatory requirements (GDPR, NIS2, DORA) have real enforcement with penalties reaching millions of euros.
-You must transition from reactive patching to proactive security-first approach.
+In 2025, the threats look different than even two years ago.
+Supply chain attacks jumped by 742% (Sonatype 2024), AI-powered threats are going mainstream, and regulatory requirements (GDPR, NIS2, DORA) now carry real enforcement with fines in the millions of euros.
+Reactive patching won't cut it.
+You need a proactive security-first approach.

 Key areas of application security 2025: